2008 AFL Grand Final: Third quarter

 The same trends continued into the early third quarter, with Geelong winning in the midfield but faltering in the forward-line.
 Set shots from Mooney and Lonergan hit the posts.
 A running goal from 45 m from Ablett broke a string of eleven consecutive behinds for Geelong, and put them back in front.
 However, Lance Franklin kicked his first goal forty seconds later from outside 50m with a set shot.
 The Hawks regained the lead and were never headed again.

 In the latter half of the third quarter, Hawthorn started to win stoppages for the first time in the game.
 Now dangerous from both rebounds and stoppages, the Hawks started to gain the ascendancy, and a crumbing goal from Rioli put Hawthorn two goals up.
 Stuart Dew went forward, and either scored or assisted with three goals in just 2:47 of playing time late in the quarter to open up a five-goal lead.
 The Cats scored two goals against the run of play in the final minute of playing time to reduce the margin to 17 points at three quarter time.

 Final quarter

 The first half of the final quarter was closely fought on the field, with Hawthorn controlling general play, and both teams missing shots at goal.
 After nine minutes of playing time, Franklin scored the opening goal of the quarter to increase the margin to 21 points.
 Mitchell goaled less than a minute later.
 Hawthorn was able to maintain the margin, and eventually won its tenth Premiership by the score of 18.7 (115) to 11.23 (89).

 Overall

-Hawthorn's Luke Hodge was the winner of the Norm Smith Medal for best afield, just edging out Geelong's Gary Ablett.
+Hawthorn's Luke Hodge was the winner of the Norm Smith Medal for best afield ahead of Geelong's Gary Ablett.
 Playing as a loose defender, Hodge was instrumental in generating and directing the rebounds which Hawthorn dominated throughout the game, and in applying the defensive pressure which helped keep the Hawks in the game when the Cats' midfield was dominating the second quarter.